 On behalf of the Tuscola County Health Department staff, I am pleased to present this Annual Report.
-This report is intended to highlight accomplishments for fiscal year 2005-2006.
+This report is intended to highlight accomplishments for fiscal year 2006-2007.

 The Tuscola County Health Department continues efforts to promote and protect the health of Tuscola County residents during these challenging economic times, as resources continue to diminish.
+The community has seen closure of businesses, loss of jobs, and loss of health benefits for our residents.
 As individuals, we need to find the time and energy to live healthier lifestyles and lead more productive lives to positively impact health indicators.
 These changes must start individually, until collectively we make better lifestyle choices and activities a habit.